crypto-org-chain/chain-docs/docs/getting-started/testnet-aws-1click.md

 You may consider updating your security group rules to allow access from known IP addresses only.

 ### Step 2-7.
 Review Instance Launch
-Click "Lanuch" once you finish the review
+Click "Launch" once you finish the review
 ![](./assets/aws_launch.png)

 You can either create a new key pair or import a key pair.
 Follow this [instruction](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair)